MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/what-are-communications-credits.md

 - Dial any international phone number when you have **Domestic Calling Plan** subscriptions.

-- Dial international phone numbers beyond what is included in an **International Calling Plan** subscription.
+- Dial international phone numbers beyond what is included in a **Domestic and International Calling Plan** subscription.

 - Dial out and pay per minute once you have exhausted your monthly minute allotment.